Malaga: 1-Hour Tuk-Tuk Tour

 _________________________

-We descend towards La Malagueta Bullring, a neo-Mudéjar construction from 1876.
-This place continues to be a reference in the cultural life of Málaga.
+We descend towards the Plaza de Toros de La Malagueta, a Neo-Mudéjar construction from 1876.
+This place remains a reference point in the cultural life of Malaga.
 In front of it, the Fountain of the Three Graces adorns one of the busiest roundabouts in the city.
 It’s a common meeting point for locals and visitors.

 6